PyRope-E-Assessment/pyrope/docs/problem.rst

 * `tables <https://www.markdownguide.org/extended-syntax/#tables>`_

 Template strings will usually span multiple lines and Python's triple quoted strings are best suited for that.
-In order to allow for a consistent indentation, PyRope will eliminate any common leading whitespace from every line in the template string.
+In order to allow for a consistent source code indentation, PyRope will eliminate any common leading whitespace from every line in the template string.

+An empty line in the template will insert a small vertical space and start a new paragraph.
+The same effect can be achieved by a backslash at the end of a line.
+Note that the backslash has to be escaped as ``\\`` unless you use :ref:`raw strings <raw_strings>`.

 For mathematical expressions, PyRope admits the use of :math:`\LaTeX` if it is properly enclosed in ``$`` respectively ``$$`` delimiters.

+.. _raw_strings:

 .. tip::